Palau entry requirements for Luxembourg passport holders

 Proof of accommodation

-Carry a confirmed hotel reservation or a letter of invitation from your host in Palau.
-Immigration may ask where you are staying, especially if you arrive without a pre-booked hotel.
-A simple booking confirmation printout works.
+Have a hotel confirmation or a letter from your host in Palau ready.
+Officers occasionally ask for it, especially if you arrive without a clear itinerary.

 Recommended